-Similarly, for the tilde problem of relative coordinates, one can introduce the corresponding operator $\tilde{\boldsymbol{O}}=\sum_{i=1}^{N-1}i(q_{i}-Q_{\text{tot}}m_{i}/M_{\text{tot}})\boldsymbol{r}_{i},$ which in turn satisfies the commutation relation $[\tilde{H},\tilde{\boldsymbol{O}}]=\tilde{\boldsymbol{J}}$, and allows one to find
+Similarly, for the tilde problem of relative coordinates, one can introduce the corresponding operator $\tilde{\mathbf{O}}=\sum_{i=1}^{N-1}i(q_{i}-Q_{\mathrm{tot}}m_{i}/M_{\mathrm{tot}})\mathbf{r}_{i},$ which in turn satisfies the commutation relation $[\tilde{H},\tilde{\mathbf{O}}]=\tilde{\mathbf{J}}$, and allows one to find

-a result that is consistent with the one of Zhou \textit{et al.} in \cite[Eq.
+a result that is consistent with that of \textit{et al.} in \cite[Eq.
 (20)]{ZhouZhuYan2006}.
-In order to validate these results, and show that $J(k)$ coincides with $\tilde{J}(k)$ for all $k>0$, we formulate the first function in terms of the second one, and find
+To validate these results, and show that $J(k)$ coincides with $\tilde{J}(k)$ for all $k>0$, we formulate the first function in terms of the second one and find

-For a general $k>0$, and in the center-of-mass frame one can easily show that the first term vanishes, and the first expectation value of the second line vanishes, in addition to the vanishing of $\big<\tilde{0}\big|\tilde{\boldsymbol{J}}\big|\tilde{0}\big>=\big<\tilde{0}\big|[H,\tilde{\boldsymbol{O}}]\big|\tilde{0}\big>=(E_{0}-E_{0})\big<\tilde{0}\big|\tilde{\boldsymbol{O}}\big|\tilde{0}\big>=0$.
+For a general $k>0$, and in the center-of-mass frame one can easily show that the first term vanishes, and the first expectation value of the second line vanishes, in addition to the vanishing of $\langle\tilde{0} |\tilde{\mathbf{J}} |\tilde{0}\rangle=\langle\tilde{0}|[H,\tilde{\mathbf{O}}]|\tilde{0}\rangle=(E_{0}-E_{0})\langle\tilde{0}|\tilde{\mathbf{O}}|\tilde{0}\rangle=0$.
 The last term is nothing but $\tilde{J}(k)$.
-For the special case of $k=0$, the first two terms become singular, due to the action of $[\hat{\boldsymbol{p}}_{G}^{2}]^{-1}$ on a state with vanishing momentum.
+For the special case of $k=0$, the first two terms become singular, due to the action of $[\hat{\mathbf{p}}_{G}^{2}]^{-1}$ on a state with vanishing momentum.
 We circumvent this inconvenience by introducing a small harmonic regularizer through the replacement

-where $\omega$ is some small frequency, allowing the parametrization of the singularity of $[\hat{\boldsymbol{p}}_{G}^{2}]^{-1}$, as well as the discretization of its spectrum.
+where $\omega$ is some small frequency, allowing the parametrization of the singularity of $[\hat{\mathbf{p}}_{G}^{2}]^{-1}$, as well as the discretization of its spectrum.
 This regularization, with further straightforward harmonic oscillator algebra, yields the following connection between the two functions under consideration